hsgrandhi/AIProject/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To influence both the benefits of GANs and VAEs, anticipated the VAE/GAN architecture which combines them.
 They offer to complement a discriminator to effort reconstructions from the VAE concerning more pragmatism and substituted the standard reconstruction error by a perceptual resemblance metric grounded on the filters cultured by the discriminator.
 This method is problematical because the discriminator is qualified to predict whether an image is a genuine one or a bogus one.
 Thus, the qualities obtained from it may not be reformed to label image content creating them a questionable choice to base a resemblance metric on.  </br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We commence by trying our method on a doll dataset to substantiate the theory.
 The dataset is comprised of 2D points produced from two generative factors z1 and z2.
 For the model, we use a latent space of dimension one to mimic the problem of the low dimensionality of the latent space paralleled to the high dimensionality of the diverse data.
 Models are two-hidden- layer perceptron with 128 units.
 Models are trained with the process labelled projected here.
-We then draw various of the generated points to see in what way the model perform matched to a VAE.
+We then draw various of the generated points to see in what way the model perform matched to a VAE.</br>

 Results of this experiment can be seen in the figure below where we can see that reconstructions from the VAE are in an area of low likelihood of the data distribution while AVAE reconstructions follow the shape of the VAE manifold while covering regions of higher likelihood.
 It demonstrates that our model is able to construct realistic reconstructions even when the hidden code do not comprise of all the information needed to reconstruct the original image perfectly.
 Here there is a vagueness as we cannot identify if the original illustration is from the top distribution or the bottom one given a latent code corresponds to two.
 In command to create an accurate result the generator has to make a random choice.
 Our method permits the generator to mark such choices whereas the decoder from the VAE yields the average of potential choices stemming in an improbable/impractical reconstruction. </br>

 ![](images/image6.jpeg)</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fig 10.
+Comparison between two models</br>

 **Problem with VAE-GAN implementation<br />**